LiveUI/Hagrid/README.md

 // Place artist label below the album title with margin of 2px, match the left position of the album title label
-// and the previously calculated `subtitlesLast` for end position gridView.add(subview: artistLabel, .below(albumTitleLabel, margin: 2), from: .match(artistLabel), space: subtitlesLast, padding: .left(12))
+// and the previously calculated `subtitlesLast` for end position gridView.add(subview: artistLabel, .below(albumTitleLabel, margin: 2), from: .match(albumTitleLabel), space: subtitlesLast)

-// Place year released label under the artist name label, rest is same as above gridView.add(subview: yearLabel, .below(artistLabel, margin: 2), from: .match(artistLabel), space: subtitlesLast, padding: .left(12))
+// Place year released label under the artist name label, rest is same as above gridView.add(subview: yearLabel, .below(artistLabel, margin: 2), from: .match(artistLabel), space: subtitlesLast)

 // Place a purchase button next to the artist and year label on bigger screens and under on smaller ones (iPhone in portrait etc)
 // For the start position you either start 12px from the album on smaller screens or second column from the right on bigger ones